Teaching British Values in EYFSNovember 20, 2018 12:00 am

 - Providing activities and opportunities such as mixing their own colours for leaf painting and taking part in races on the setting’s sports day.
 This helps children to develop a positive sense of themselves and increases their confidence and own abilities.

-- Having group discussions about how the children may feel about the activities they did today or the story at story time.
+- Have group discussions about how the children may feel about the activities they did today or the story at storytime.
 Allow them to voice their own feelings and understand that they are free to have different opinions.

 “We celebrate British Values in practice and ensure that we embrace our citizenship and the diverse culture we are so lucky to be a part of.”